Baker-IGM/IGME-110/exercises/videoExercise/videoExercise.md

 # Digital Video Editing Exercise

 Using our video editing software of choice, make a short video that combines various video clips into one coherent story.
-You will be responsible for finding or providing the videos that you will be editing for this exercise.
+You will be responsible for finding or providing the videos that you will be editing for this exercise ([Pexels](https://videos.pexels.com/) is still great).
 You may use audio from the source video, replace the audio with other sound assets, or some combination of both.

 ## Examples